Natak-Mesh/Nucleus_V1/reticulum_mesh/tak_transmission/reticulum_module/new_implementation/README.md

 The PeerDiscovery module is now fully independent of WiFi/OGM status, making it more resilient and simpler.
 It relies solely on Reticulum's native announce mechanism to build and maintain peer awareness.

+### LinkManager Module
+The LinkManager module has been implemented with:
+- Robust encrypted link establishment and maintenance
+- Physical layer statistics tracking (RSSI, SNR)
+- Automatic link re-establishment for failed connections
+- Link health monitoring with configurable intervals
+- Status tracking and reporting for all active links
+- JSON export for external monitoring and integration
+- Detailed metrics and statistics for performance analysis

+The LinkManager integrates with the node status monitoring to focus on establishing and maintaining links to non-WiFi nodes.
+It efficiently manages all aspects of link lifecycle, from creation to monitoring to graceful shutdown.

 ### Next Steps
 The next components to implement are:
-1. LinkManager - For establishing and maintaining links between peers
-2. PacketManager - For handling reliable packet delivery with retries
+1. PacketManager - For handling reliable packet delivery with retries
-3. FileManager - For handling file operations
+2. FileManager - For handling file operations
-4. ReticulumHandler - The main coordinator integrating all components
+3. ReticulumHandler - The main coordinator integrating all components